 Hospitals also supply gowns for labour if you prefer not to use your own clothes.
-Otherwise you’ll need a loose-fitting nightdress or resurrect that old Midnight Oil T-shirt to wear during labour.
+Otherwise you’ll need a loose-fitting nightdress or resurrect that old band T-shirt to wear during labour.

 Pack at least two or three maternity bras and front-opening cotton nightdresses, a dressing gown, slippers, a decent supply of breast pads, several pairs of socks, underpants, and an abundance of super-duper absorbent stick-on sanitary towels.

-Grab some of those celebrity magazines you usually flick through at the supermarket checkout for the early stages of labour.
+Grab a magazine for the early stages of labour.
 I would also highly recommend some serious massage instruction for your partner beforehand.
 Mine tried to nap and simultaneously carry out one-handed massage on my aching back during contractions.
 So be sure to include a tennis ball or spinal roll in case you have back pain.
 For the ride home, some comfortable, loose-fitting clothes and sensible shoes will suffice.

-Packing for your baby is less complicated; bunny-rugs, babygrows, vests, socks, and a hat.
-Your husband can always bring in extra if necessary.
+Packing for your baby is less complicated; muslin wraps, onesies, singlets, socks, and a hat.
+Your partner can always bring in extra if necessary.
 Don’t forget a cute going home/photo opportunity outfit – keep it simple as trying to push and pull their limbs into a complicated get-up will most likely upset them.

-Other important items to include are change for parking, camera/charger, iPod, mobile phone, tablet.
+Other important items to include are change for parking, phone and phone chargers.
 Snacks and water can be packed at the last minute.